Enjoy Reading some Travel Guides to Jordan.

-In 2016, it was a proud achievement for Jordan, that the Jordanian athlete Maha Barghouthi won Jordan’s first Olympic gold medal in Sydney Paralympics.
-Even though Streets of Jordan are still not an ideal place for people with disabilities, However locals are very helpful.
+In 2016, it was a proud achievement for Jordan that the Jordanian athlete Maha Barghouthi won Jordan’s first Olympic gold medal in Sydney Paralympics.
+Even though Streets of Jordan are still not an ideal place for people with disabilities, However locals are accommodating.
 But since Jordan’s attractions involve long walks and lots of stairs in archaeological sites, they can have tailor-made trips designed for them in places that suite them accompanied by people for assistance.
-They can visit Petra on Horse-drawn carriages and access the main sites, they can even go diving with the Royal Diving Club in Aqaba.
+They can visit Petra on Horse-drawn carriages and access the main sites.
+They can even go diving with the Royal Diving Club in Aqaba.
 The Jordanian government has also legislated that wheelchair access must be added to all new public buildings.

-Healthy Travel – Asia & India (Lonely Planet) Packed with useful information including pre-trip planning, emergency first aid, immunization and disease information, and what to do if you get sick on the road.
+Healthy Travel – Asia & India (Lonely Planet) Packed with useful information including pre-trip planning, emergency first aid, immunization and disease transmission, and what to do if you get sick on the road.

 The Travellers’ Good Health Guide (Ted Lankester) An especially useful health guide for volunteers and long-term expatriates working in the Middle East.